swup/a11y-plugin/README.md

 ### visit.a11y.focus

-The element to receive focus after the new page was loaded.
-This is taken directly from the `contentSelector` option passed into the plugin, but can be customized per visit.
+The element to receive focus after the new page was loaded, by default the `body`.
+Can be customized per visit.
 Set it to a selector `string` to select an element, or set it to `false` to not move the focus on this visit.

 ## Hooks